ZavenGaloyan/unit-1/README.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger will display past trasactions
-5. The electronic ledger should show (to be defined) statistisc some of which may be in a graph format.
+5. The electronic ledger should show (to be defined) statistisc some of which may be in a bar graph terminal format.
 6. The electronic ledger will have password to enter this

 # Criteria B: Design